-LCA is a technology that can be used to evaluate the environmental impact made by a product at every stage of the product life cycle from the cradle to the grave.
-The visualization of products and technologies capable of determining CO2 reduction effects through LCA analysis should be promoted through public-private collaboration.
+A life cycle assessment (LCA) is a technology that can be used to evaluate the environmental impact made by a product at every stage of the product life cycle from the cradle to the grave.
+For evaluating low-carbon technologies and products by LCA, the avoided emission of CO2 approach should be promoted through public-private collaboration.